wp-plugins/social-all-in-one-bot/Readme.txt

 **Highlights**

 * 28.3% said it helped to identify business opportunities
-* 35.8% said it helped to increase branding/marketing presence
+* 35.8% said it helped to increase branding/social marketing presence
 * 29% said it is important to grow business/network
 * 1.2M products/services showcased,
 * 53.6% used pages to display product/services